dnotz/DRLND-DQN-Project1/Report.md

 ## Ideas for Future Work

 As mentioned above, we did not optimize the hyperparameters of the training but chose a set that seemed to work well.
 This is a future work topic.
-Furthermore, repeating the sam experiment several times, computing the means and standard deviations of the different agents would be great to make statistically significant claims about the differences in the agents' performances.
+Furthermore, repeating the same experiment several times, computing the means and standard deviations of the different agents would be great to make statistically significant claims about the differences in the agents' performances.
 Finally, another idea for future work is to implement and evaluate further DQN improvements as suggested by Rainbow DQN.
 For more details, on Rainbow DQN please read [this research paper](https://arxiv.org/abs/1710.02298).